Our research is editorially independent but we

-The “Spice Islands,” as the Grenadines are sometimes referred to, are a chain of 32 picturesque islands sprinkled across 60 miles of the southern Caribbean in the West Indies, offering a perfect blend of dramatic landscapes, culture, abundant marine life, friendly people and unspoiled white sand beaches.
+The “Spice Islands,” as the Grenadines are sometimes referred to, is a chain of 32 picturesque islands sprinkled across 60 miles of the southern Caribbean in the West Indies, offering a perfect blend of dramatic landscapes, culture, abundant marine life, friendly people and unspoiled white sand beaches.
 Known as some of the world’s greatest sailing waters, you’ll find the ideal sailing conditions and lack of crowds make it one of the best spots for a vacation on the water.
 Bequia, in particular, has been a favorite destination for seafarers for centuries.
 If you want to charter a boat, you’ll find a number of options in Port Elizabeth, along with scheduled and private boat excursions.
 There are also several crewed and bareboat sailing options, from the simply outfitted and reasonably priced to the expensive and luxurious.
 It’s one of the best spots in the Caribbean if you want to escape the crowds.

-Sometimes referred to as the “New Riviera,” Croatia has become an increasingly must-go destination for all types of travelers, but there is really no better way to experience it than upon the crystalline Adriatic, where the sun is almost always shining brightly and its tranquil waters gently lap more than 1,100 miles of coastline, including no fewer than 1,185 islands.
-That’s a lot of coastline to explore, which includes practically an endless number of picture-perfect beaches, lush green slopes and some of the most charming towns in all of Europe.
+Sometimes referred to as the “New Riviera,” Croatia has become an increasingly must-go destination for all types of travelers.
+There is really no better way to experience it than upon the crystalline Adriatic, where the sun is almost always shining brightly and its tranquil waters gently lap more than 1,100 miles of coastline, including a collection of postcard-perfect islands.
+There’s a lot of coastline to explore, which includes practically an endless number of picture-perfect beaches, lush green slopes and some of the most charming towns in all of Europe.
 The most popular spot to dock is at the island of Hvar, filled with well-heeled yachtsmen types.
 Be sure and explore the hidden coves, traditional fishing villages and remote island groups like Elafiti and Kornati too.

 This famous but tiny archipelago of islands in the eastern Pacific Ocean is remote, though it entices people from all over the world to see its legendary abundance of rare wildlife from blue-footed boobies and giant tortoises to penguins and sea lions.
 Demand for berths here is heavy, making expedition cruising the best way to explore the 19 islands while boning up on Darwin’s theory of evolution.
 For a once-in-a-lifetime experience, fly in and take a week-long cruise, living aboard a boat.
 Snorkel or dive by day while sailing around the volcanic archipelago, occasionally coming ashore to play among the astounding wildlife.